fpelliccioni/median_11/README.md

 The reason for this is the size of the code, which is significantly larger than QuickSelect.
 The size of the code influences the load on the CPU's [instruction cache](https://en.wikipedia.org/wiki/CPU_cache), which can make the algorithm slower than QuickSelect.
 In addition, although the algorithm is almost optimal in theory, its implementation in specific programming languages can also affect its performance.

+In addition to the impact on the instruction cache of modern computer architectures, the large size of the code also affects the compilation time.
+This can be seen in our [statistics file](https://github.com/fpelliccioni/median_11/blob/master/stats.md), where longer compilation times are recorded as a result of the larger code size.

 ## Stats

 [Check stats here](https://github.com/fpelliccioni/median_11/blob/master/stats.md)